IssayevaGK/TideNet/README.md

 ## Datasets info

-Please download the T-drive dataset [here](https://hub.marinecadastre.gov/), and then extract it in `data` folder.
+Please download the Southeastern and Western dataset [here](https://hub.marinecadastre.gov/), and then extract it in `data` folder.

 ## Data preprocessing